Prittlewell royal Anglo-Saxon burial: Post-excavation events

 In 2004 a re-dedication of the King's tomb was hosted by the Bishop of Chelmsford John Gladwin and a large celebration event took place attended by over 5000 people in the area.
 The tomb was re-dedicated in a ceremony held at Prittlewell Priory supported by 85 local churches and voluntary organisations entitled 'Discover the King'.
 The event patron was local MP Sir Teddy Taylor and the chair of the organising event was Jonathan Ullmer.

 After the discovery of the Prittlewell tomb and the completion of archaeological excavations, local protestors campaigned for Southend Borough Council to cancel the A1159 road road widening scheme, as the planned road would go across the burial site.
 From September 2005 to July 2009 the site was occupied by a road protest camp known locally as Camp Bling.
 In 2009 Southend Borough Council announced an alternative road improvement scheme at nearby Cuckoo Corner.

 The Prittlewell tomb featured in a 2005 special episode of Channel 4's archaeological series Time Team, entitled "King of Bling", and devoted to Prittlewell.

 The archaeological work was the winner of the Developer Funded Archaeology Award as part of the British Archaeological Awards for 2006.
 Southend Borough Council undertook to find a home for the archaeological finds in order to keep them in the borough, and announced that a new gallery would be created at Southend Central Museum to display the artefacts.
 After restoration work and carbon dating had been completed, the new museum gallery opened to the public in May 2019.

 Early Anglo-Saxon Prittlewell

 In addition to the princely burial, there is other archaeological evidence of early Anglo-Saxon occupation of Prittlewell.
 A 1923 excavation in Priory Crescent revealed a 6th or 7th century Anglo-Saxon cemetery which may have extended into what is now Priory Park.
 The parish church, a short distance to the south, contains a remnant of a 7th-century church.

+The Prittlewell Princely Burial at Southend Central Museum

+The star finds from the burial are on permanent display at Southend Central Museum one of four museums managed by Southend Museums, Southend-on-Sea City Council's museums service.
+The permanent gallery, opened to the public in 2019, was designed to replicate the dimensions, shape and feeling of a burial chamber.

+The objects on display include the gold-foil crosses, the hanging bowl, glass beakers, gaming pieces, decorated drinking horns and the only known piece of Anglo-Saxon painted wood.